 If everything is OK, grub-script-check produces no output.

-Remember to keep an unaltered copy of any file you change, so you can quickly reverse the changes if they don't do what you want.
-And be especially careful not to leave an incorrect set of Grub files in place when installing a new kernel, as the upgrade will invoke update-grub automatically, and overwrite your grub.cfg .
+Remember to keep an un altered copy of any file you change, so you can quickly reverse the changes if they don't do what you want.
+And be especially careful not to leave an incorrect set of Grub configuration files in place when installing a new kernel, as the upgrade will invoke update-grub automatically, and overwrite your grub.cfg .

 And grub-mkconfig itself is just a POSIX shell script that executes the numbered scripts in /etc/grub.d in numerical order.
 (And you can intervene, if you want, by adding more numbered scripts to this directory.)
 So, if you can read standard Bourne shell code, you can figure these things out.
-However, there are lots of tricky cross-references that can make following the details difficult.
+However, there are lots of tricky cross-references that can make the details difficult to follow.
 In particular, the operation is guided by the various Grub environmental variables that are set in /etc/default/grub.

 NOTE: these variables are not the “Special environment variables” described in Chapter 15.1 of the Grub manual.
 Instead, the variables set in /etc/default/grub are the ones described as “keys” in Section 6.1 of the Manual, “Simple configuration handling”.